QUASI-DEV/www/md/faq.md

 There is currently no code in the DAO's smart contract to autostart another funding round.
 Once launched in early 2016, the DAO will be fully autonomous and decentralized.
 How it manages itself, including decisions on its finances, is entirely up to 'it'.
 DAO token holders will hold voting rights, be able to submit proposals, and pass motions, which could include a second round of funding.

 This likely would mean the DAO will set a higher price for the new tokens, making existing ones more valuable.
-This process would be akin to having a series A,B,C, D etc.. in a startUp, where series A investors usually gain the most benefit from the series B, C rounds.
+This process would be akin to having a series A,B,C, D etc.. in a startup, where series A investors usually gain the most benefit from the series B, C rounds.

 ### How will the DAO control the funds it receives during the token sale?